Eugeny/reconfigure/docs/source/docs/architecture/trees.rst

   * Node tree
   * Data tree

+.. _raw-config:

 Config text
 ===========

 This is a raw content, as read from the config file.
-It is fed to :ref:`Parsers` to produce the :ref:`Node trees<node-tree>`.
+It is fed to :ref:`Parsers <parser>` to produce the :ref:`Node trees<node-tree>`.

 .. _node-tree: